 CTS Online uses Moodle as the online learning portal.
-Moodle is a user friendly portal that provides a wonderful learning environment for the student.
+Moodle is a user-friendly portal that provides a wonderful learning environment for the student.
 Video training is available that simplifies and instructs the daily functioning of CTS Online students.
-All of the CTS staff are available and trained in the operation of Moodle if the CTS Online student needs help.
+All of the CTS staff are available if the CTS Online student needs help with their online experience.